bin4rym4ge/diskWake/README.md

 https://www.howtogeek.com/658904/how-to-add-a-directory-to-your-path-in-linux/

-If there is anoyher problem the file system diskWake is writing
+If there is anoyher problem the file system diskWake is writing to may be root or readonly.

 There is no error handeling yet.
 I might add that in the future.